 - How to make phone calls to friends

 - How to handle rejection, teasing, and bullying

 - How to handle rumors and gossip

-At the conclusion of treatment, parents report that their teens have more frequent get-togethers with peers, interact more with household visitors, are no longer socially isolated, interact with others around a wider range of topics, and respond to social reminders and prompts from parents successfully.
+At the conclusion of treatment, parents report that their teens or young adults have more frequent get-togethers with peers, interact more with household visitors, are no longer socially isolated, interact with others around a wider range of topics, and respond to social reminders and prompts from parents successfully.

 For more information, email us at PEERS@rathboneandassociates.net and we will send you a fact sheet about the program with more information including dates and fees.